02 July 2018

 "We were delighted to be selected as offshore legal counsel by eHi.
 This instruction adds to our expanding involvement in the buoyant privatisation sector in the PRC."

 Acting for eHi Car Services Limited is a high-profile instruction for leading offshore law firm Carey Olsen.
-Carey Olsen has one of the largest dispute resolution and insolvency practices in the offshore legal field, led by 18 partners across nine international offices.
+Carey Olsen has one of the largest dispute resolution and insolvency practices in the offshore legal field.